 Young Onset Dementia (YOD)

 Dementia beginning before the age of 65 is known as young onset dementia.
 Many people assume that Alzheimer’s disease and other dementias only affect older people.
-However, about 1 person in every 1,000 under the age of 65 develops dementia.
+Currently, there are an estimated 28,000 Canadians under the age of 65 living with young onset dementia.

 Many people with YOD are in their 40s and 50s; they may: